 Most courts and tribunals in Aotearoa New Zealand conduct their hearings in the English language.
 For many participants, English is not their first language.
 They may struggle to understand and speak English, which could disadvantage them in the hearing process.

-Interpreters help ensure all participants get full and fair access to justice throughout the hearing process.
+Interpreters help ensure all participants receive full, fair, and equal access to justice throughout the hearing process.

-You’ll need to tell the court at least 10 working days before you need to be there.
-This will give the court time to get an interpreter.
-Fill in this form and give it to the court: Request for an interpreter [PDF, 161 KB]
+Interpreters are usually requested by the party needing one, their counsel or the court.
+The court needs at least 10 working days before the hearing to arrange an interpreter.
+Please fill in this form and give it to the court: Request for an interpreter [PDF, 161 KB]

 An interpreter interprets for an individual person participating in a hearing, for example: